ntucker/anansi/packages/babel-preset-anansi/README.md

 Support legacy decorators instead of the soon-to-be-standard syntax.

+### rootPathSuffix: string = './src'

+Enables importing from project root with `~/my/path` rather than using relative paths.
+Override this if your project root is in another directory.

 ## Future language support

 In addition to providing good production/development/testing transformations; some additional non-standard features